 - Sodium: You’ll also want to look for some salty snacks to help replenish lost electrolytes

 - Avoid: Stay away from snacks with lots of grease like potato chips and overly-processed food in general.
 These types of snacks are a surefire way to crash half-way through your hike.

 Best snacks for hiking in hot weather

 If you’re hiking during the summer, you may want a shady path to keep from getting too much sun.
-You can also want to look for a path with stream crossings, waterfalls, or lakes you’re allowed to dip your toes into to cool off.
-If you’re in an extremely hot climate, you might also want to wait until it cools off in the evening and try a night hike instead (bonus – you don’t have to apply sunscreen with it’s dark out!).
+You may also want to look for a path with stream crossings, waterfalls, or lakes you’re allowed to dip your toes into to cool off.
+If you’re in an extremely hot climate, you might also want to wait until it cools off in the evening and try a night hike instead.

 The hiking snacks you bring for a hot weather hike are going to be a little different than cold weather trail snacks.
 You won’t want anything that melts easily, like chocolate candy bars.
 You’ll also want some snacks that help keep you hydrated (along with all the water you bring).
 Here are some of the best snacks for hiking in hot weather.

 Fresh, whole or pre-cut fruits that you can simply toss in your pack are great, refreshing snacks on a hike.
 Apples, oranges, clementines, or pears are all great options for hiking snacks.
 Be sure you place your fruit near the top of your pack, not way on the bottom where they could get bruised.
 You could also slice your apples or pears ahead of time and bring along a small container of nut butter to dip for a little extra protein.
 Also, try freezing grapes ahead of time – toss them in a container, and by the time you eat them they’ll be thawed but still pleasantly cold.

 In addition, dried fruits like mangos, pineapple, and apricots can be quite tasty and refreshing.